rofiahadeshina/RofiahAdeshina.github.io/_posts/2020-07-24-Rofiah-Adeshina-Data-Science.md

 auth.set_access_token(access_token, access_token_secret)
 api = tweepy.API(auth)
 ```
-For this analysis, the data minned are: the followers_count, number of likes, retweet_count, friends_count, mentions and hashtags.
+For this analysis, the data minned are: the followers_count, number of likes, retweet_count, friends_count and hashtags.
 ```
 *getting followers for influencers*
-*Calling the get_user function with our parameters* followers = [] for i in fl_handles:
+*Calling the get_user function with our parameters* followers = [] for i in handles:
     try:
         results = api.get_user(id=i)
     except tweepy.TweepError as e: